 Other mission trips have taken Waverly members and friends to Camp Crestfield in Butler County, Presbyterian Disaster Relief sites and Mexico.

-Six Waverly youths in 2016 joined 50 others from Pittsburgh Presbytery for the Crestfield Super Mission Possible week with a theme of Fearless Faith.
+Waverly Youth have a long tradition of joining together in service.
+As one of many such trips, Waverly youth joined 50 others from Pittsburgh Presbytery for the Crestfield Super Mission Possible week with a theme of Fearless Faith.
 They painted rooms and hallways, cooked and served a meal to local children, and worked for CityServe on housing projects for people in need of help.
-This is one of many such weeks that Waverly youth has participated in.